 What if there is no “right” or “wrong” time?
-What if it’s the perfect time NOW?
+What if the perfect time is NOW?

-You see, my mom had a point here.
-Our minds want to keep us in our comfort zone, and so we will always come up with reasons why the timing is not “right”.
+My mama was wise.
+She knew that our human minds want to keep us in our comfort zone, and so we will always come up with reasons why the timing is not “right.”

 What is worse, moving ahead before things are “perfect” or not moving ahead at all?

-It would have been a shame though if I would have missed my walk altogether.
-What if I would have waited for a break in the weather and it didn’t come?
+It would have been a shame though if I had missed my walk altogether.
+What if I had waited for a break in the weather and it didn’t come?

 Don’t make that mistake.

-Don’t wait for the “perfect” time to take action.
+Don’t wait for the “perfect” time to act.